CA Law and Professional Ethics: Ethics of Psychotherapy and Counseling

 Course also fulfills the ethics and law requirements for psychologists, MFTs, social workers and counselors in California and other states.
 Course may qualify for insurance discount.
 Check with your insurer.

-If you didn't pass the Law & Ethics exam and are required to take a 12 hr CA Law & Professional Ethics course, see CA Law and Professional Ethics 12 CE (For ASWs, AMFTs & APCCs in CA ONLY)
+If you didn't pass the CA Law & Ethics exam OR are required to take a 12 hr CA Law & Professional Ethics course, see CA Law and Professional Ethics 12 CE (For ASWs, SWs, AMFTs, MFT, APCCs s & PCCs)

 This course is also offered as part of a Pre-licensing Savings Package of pre-requisite courses.

 General Course Description